jiafanghuang/jiafanghuang.github.io/_pages/research.md

 Work in Progress
 </h2>

-"Flood Risk Information Shock and Real Estate Investors’ Behavior: Evidence from New York City" (Job Market Paper)
+"Natural Disasters and The Role of Expectation: Evidence from Hurricane Sandy" (Job Market Paper)

 "After the Storm Surge: Hurricanes, Local Crime Rate and Federal Disaster Relief"